-voluntary nature of the program, one might be concerned that the results discussed above suffer from selection bias.
-In this section we examine individual student participation decisions and then present selection-corrected estimates of the effect of EAP on remediation.
-These analyses (discussed below) reveal that the logistic regression results we present in Table 5 are robust to both individual and school selfselection.
+As a result of the voluntary nature of the program, one might be concerned that the results discussed above suffer from selection bias.
+As a first step in addressing the selection problem we examine individual student participation decisions and then present selection-corrected estimates of the effect of EAP on remediation.
+These analyses (discussed below) reveal that the logistic regression results we present in Table 4 are robust to both individual and school self-selection.

-In order to examine the individual EAP participation decision, we fit a logistic regression model to the probability that the ith student participates in EAP in subject s as a function of student demographic characteristics in $X_i$ , the attributes of their high school in $Z_i$ , and year fixed effects.
+In order to examine the individual EAP participation decision, we fit a logistic regression model to the probability that the i^{th} student participates in EAP in subject s as a function of student demographic characteristics in X_i, the attributes of their high school in Z_i and year fixed effects.

-$$EAP \ participation{is} = \beta X_i + \gamma Z_i + \alpha_1 Y r{2004/05} + \alpha_1 Y r{2005/06} + \varepsilon{is}$$ (3)
+$$EAP \ Participation{is} = \beta X_i + \gamma Z_i + \alpha_1 Y r{2004/05} + \alpha_2 Y r{2005/06} + \varepsilon{is}$$ (3)

-The variables included in $X_i$ and $Z_i$ are very similar to those included in Equations (1) and (2).
-Because we estimate Equation (3) with data on all California public high school juniors in the post-EAP years, we are constrained to the demographic information supplied by the California Department of Education on all California students.
-Table 6 shows the marginal effects for the individual student participation decisions modeled in Equation (3).
+The variables included in X_i and Z_i are very similar to those included in equation (1 and 2).
+Because we estimate equation (3) with data on all California public high school juniors in the post-EAP years, we are constrained to the demographic information supplied by the California Department of Education on all California students.13 Table 5 contains the marginal effects for the individual student participation decisions modeled in equation (3).
 From these models we note that males, on average, are less likely to participate in math and English EAP than are females, controlling for a variety of demographic, academic, and school characteristics.
 Moreover, there are some important differences by race in EAP participation decisions, suggesting that Asians are more likely to participate in EAP than their white counterparts, and that Hispanics are also, on average, more likely to participate in the math EAP than observationally similar white students.
-We note that higher achieving students, as measured by the CST exam, are also more likely to participate in EAP, but the effect of measured achievement on EAP participation is declining over CST scores.
+We note that higher achieving students, as measured by the CST exam, are also more likely to participate in EAP, but the effect of measured achievement on EAP participation decisions is not linear.
 In addition, there are interesting school-level determinants of EAP participation; students from smaller, lower performing, and higher minority composition schools are, on average, more likely to participate in EAP.
-Finally, we note that, as expected, students enrolled in schools where there is greater EAP participation are more likely to participate in EAP themselves.
+Finally, we note that, as expected, students enrolled in schools where there is greater EAP participation, are more likely to participate in EAP themselves.